Dealing with Version Information

 # Python's .ini library comes with a ton of features such as referencing

-# values or defined default values for other sections
+# values or defining default values for other sections

 [DEFAULT]